-Adulterated drugs worth about Tk 300cr are said to be produced annually in the country every year and such illegal clandestine trade is increasing by the day in absence of literally no vigilance.
+However, according to report published in this daily on Sunday, adulterated drugs worth about Tk 300cr are said to be produced annually in the country every year and such illegal clandestine trade is increasing in absence of vigilance.